guija/sliding-window-copy-rust/README.md

 ## Use cases

-This algorithm might be used in build systems like [just](https://github.com/just-buildsystem/justbuild) or [bazel](https://bazel.build/) to avoid copying the rebuild artifact, e.g. binary to the target machine as a whole.
+This algorithm might be used in build systems like [just](https://github.com/just-buildsystem/justbuild) or [bazel](https://bazel.build/) to avoid copying the rebuilt artifacts/binary to the target machine as a whole.

 ## Description